MOHAMMAD-NAYAN-OFFICIAL/NAYAN-WHATSAPP-BOT/README.md

 ---

-## 🌟 About Nayan WhatsApp Bot
+## 🌟 About Fahim WhatsApp bot

-> **Nayan WhatsApp Bot** is a powerful, feature-rich **Multi-Device WhatsApp Bot** built with Node.js.
+> **Fahim WhatsApp Bot** is a powerful, feature-rich **Multi-Device WhatsApp Bot** built with Node.js.
 It supports group management, AI chat, media downloads, games, and much more — all from your WhatsApp!
-Created and maintained by **Mohammad Nayan**.
+Created and maintained by **Fahim Hussine**.

 ---